The Best Smart Coffee Machine In 2022

 Auto milk texturing

-As with the bambino plus, you can just put milk in the jug, put it on the temp sensor, and the machine will texture the milk to your chosen froth degree, and heat it to the desired temp.
+As with the bambino plus, you can simply put milk in the jug, put it on the temp sensor, and the machine will texture the milk to your chosen froth degree, and heat it to the desired temp.

 Auto purging steam wand